kcmanoz/kcmanoz/README.md

-# Hi 👋, I'm Manoj K.C.
+## Hi 👋, I'm Manoj K.C.

-## A dedicated software developer with strong expertise in frontend technologies including React, TypeScript, and Tailwind CSS.
-I enjoy crafting intuitive, user-focused interfaces and have experience in collaborative development, testing, and CI/CD workflows.
-Currently expanding my backend development skills to become a well-rounded full-stack developer.
-Passionate about building impactful digital experiences and continuously learning.
+#### A dedicated software developer with strong expertise in frontend technologies.
+I enjoy crafting intuitive, user-focused interfaces and have experience with collaborative development, testing, and CI/CD workflows.
+Currently expanding my backend skills to grow into a well-rounded full-stack developer.
+Passionate about building impactful digital experiences and constantly learning.

 📩 manoj.kc.contact@gmail.com
 <br/>